 - For example, 13C is 1 Dalton (or atomic mass unit) heavier than 12C, and a 13C-labelled compound appears in the mass spectrometer at a higher mass from an unlabeled compound.

-- We administer stable isotopically labeled compounds to humans as tracers to define the rates of production, disposal and conversion of metabolites in the body.
+- We administer SIL compounds to humans as tracers to define the rates of production, disposal and conversion of metabolites in the body.

 - Using tracers we can determine, for example, how much glucose the liver is making at any point in time, how much protein is being broken down in the body and how much of each amino acid is being released from this breakdown.

-- We can use tracers and mass spectrometers to study specific metabolomes.
+- We use tracers and mass spectrometers to study specific metabolomes.

 - We use mass spectrometry to identify proteins and their modifications, and we use stable isotopes to quantify protein and peptide amounts in proteomics.